Ajsalemo/docker_utils/README.md

 # script_utils
-Bash scripts to condense and/or automate repitive local tasks.
+Bash scripts to condense and/or automate repititive local tasks.
 <br>

 ----